Selfish Knitting Season: Sloane's Top 5

 I've got a lot of travel in my near future, so I'm hoping I can knock out my work on my Spring 2020 sweater and get started on some of these!
 What are you knitting for yourself this month?
 Let us know in the comments!

-• Posted on by Riccardo Nico
+• Posted on by Reyes

 Leave a comment